travis-ci/docs-travis-ci-com/user/caching.md

 ### Clearing Caches

-Sometimes you ruin your cache by storing bad data in one of the cached directories.
+Sometimes you spoil your cache by storing bad data in one of the cached directories.

+Caches can also become invalid if language runtimes change and the cache contains native extensions.
+(This often manifests as segmentation faults.)

 Currently it is not possible to clear the cache via the web interface, but you can use our [command line client](https://github.com/travis-ci/travis#readme) to [clear the cache](https://github.com/travis-ci/travis#cache):

 <figure>
   [ ![travis cache --delete](/images/cli-cache.png) ](/images/cli-cache.png)